lukic-aleksandar/RoseLibML/README.md

 ## Two implementations

 The repository currently contains two similar implementations of the algorithm.
 The reason for this is that the algorithm includes factorial and rising factorial operations.
 Long and double-precision numbers cannot hold all the values resulting from these operations.

-To support these operations, the first implementation, available on the master branch, uses BigInteger class.
-The second operation relies on a customized implementation of the BigRational for better precision and is available on the BigRational branch.
+To support these operations, the first implementation uses BigInteger class.
+This is the implementation available on the main branch.
+The second implementation relies on a custom BigRational for better precision.
+This implementation is available on the BigRational branch and is currently under development.

 ## Running these solutions
 As a test data set, you can use a corpus of student files available on [Mendeley Data](http://dx.doi.org/10.17632/rbvz68v555.1).

-Both versions can be compiled and run on the Windows platform using Visual Studio.
+Both these solutions can be run on the Windows platform.
+Compiled executables are available in the

 ### Runing the BigInteger version
 * Download the data set
+* Open cmd/PowerShell and locate to desired folder
-* Cloning the solution: git clone https://github.com/lukic-aleksandar/RoseLibML.git
+* Clone the solution: git clone https://github.com/lukic-aleksandar/RoseLibML.git
-* Building the solution:
-	* Open the .sln file using Visual Studio
-	 * Build -> Build Solution
-* Change paths in Program.cs
+* Extract Compiled.zip found in the cloned folder
+* Enter the resulting Compiled folder, open config.json
-	* At line 23, provide an input path to the data set as a first parameter, and an output path for the model as a second
+* In config.json Change the parameters; change the path to the dataset; set the output path for idioms
-	 * At line 33, provide a path to a file where the resulting code idioms will be printed
-* Configure Training parameters:
-	 * Program.cs: Total number of iterations, burn-in iterations and a threshold can be set at line 37
-	 * Core/TBSampler.cs: Alpha value and CutProbability values can be changed
- * Start!
+* Using cmd/PowerShell enter the RoseLibML folder found inside the Compiled folder
+* Run using  cmd/PowerShell: .\RoseLibML.exe "C:\example-path\config.json"

 ### Runing the BigRational version
 * Download the data set
+* Open cmd/PowerShell and locate to desired folder
-* Cloning the solution:
+* Clone the solution:
-	* Open cmd/terminal/PowerShell
 	* git clone https://github.com/lukic-aleksandar/RoseLibML.git
 	* cd .\RoseLibML\
 	* git checkout BigRational
+* Extract Compiled.zip found in the cloned folder
+* Enter the resulting Compiled folder, open config.json
+* In config.json Change the parameters; change the path to the dataset; set the output path for idioms
+* Using cmd/PowerShell enter the RoseLibML folder found inside the Compiled folder
+* Run using  cmd/PowerShell: .\RoseLibML.exe "C:\example-path\config.json"

+## Compiling the solution
+The solutions can be compiled using Visual Studio.

 * Building the solution:
 	* Open the .sln file using Visual Studio
 	* Build -> Build Solution

-* Configure Training parameters:
-	 * Program.cs: Total number of iterations, burn-in iterations and a threshold can be set at line 58
-	 * Core/TBSampler.cs: Alpha value and CutProbability values can be changed
- * Change the Command line arguments to configure paths:
+The compiled version should now be available under the bin folder of the solution, in Debug or Release folders.

+To run the solution using Visual Studio, the path to config.js have to be set using the Command line arguments:
-	 * Solution Explorer  -> right-click on the RoseLibML project -> Properties
+-   Solution Explorer -> right-click on the RoseLibML project -> Properties
-	 * Debug -> Start options -> Command line arguments
+-   Debug -> Start options -> Command line arguments

-	 * Next parameters should be added:
-		 * An input path to the data set
-		 * An output path for the model
-		 * A path to a file where the resulting code idioms will be printed
-		Example: "C:\dataset" "C:\output" "C:\output\idioms.txt"
- * Start!
+Be sure that the config.json file is available and that it contains the right values.